Programming Schedule

 The Lookout ⋅ Third Floor ⋅ Mattamy Athletic Centre

 Looking for your next great graphic novel read?
 Look no further!
 Our expert panel of comics library workers, educators, publishers, and creators pitch their favorite new, notable and back list titles from the past 5 years.
 Each panelist will select and talk about their favourite 3-5 comic manga, and graphic novel titles for kids, teens, and all ages audiences.
-Panelists to be announced soon!
+Panel co-sponsored by the American Library Association and the Ontario Library Association

 What Should I Read Next?